wodby/docs/team/README-new.md

 ## Global Roles

+By default Wodby provides the following roles:

+* Owners, have full access to all resources
+* Administrators, are like owners but can't access billing
+* Unprivileged, can't access any resources until added to a team

-By default Wodby provides only two roles: Owners and Administrators, both have full access to organization's resources.
-The only difference is that Administrators can't access billing.
-Owner role designed for CxO (especially CTO, CIO), Administrator role designed for system administrators, Ops, DevOps, Head/VP of Engineering, in other words, for guys who is responsible for servers and infrastructure in your organization.
+Owner role designed for CxO (especially CTO, CIO), Administrator role designed for system administrators, Ops, DevOps, Head/VP of Engineering, in other words, for guys who are responsible for servers and infrastructure in your organization.

 ## Access Control